Derrekito/docker-cuda-agx/README.md

-# Docker-CUDA-AGX
+# Docker-CUDA-Orin-Series
-Docker development environment for the NVIDIA Jetson AGX
+Docker development environment for the NVIDIA Jetson Orin Series (Nano, NX, and AGX).

-- Compatible for development for the NVIDIA Jetson Orin NX
+This Docker development environment is designed for the NVIDIA Jetson Orin Series (Nano, NX, and AGX).
+It is purposed for developmental purposes, supporting a variety of projects for these devices, and providing custom-compiled support libraries such as JsonCpp and OpenBLAS.
+The environment utilizes CUDA version 11.8.

-Jsoncpp is included in the installation.
-Please refer to the following instructions for installing the Docker Engine and setting up the Docker CUDA AGX.
+JsonCpp and OpenBLAS are cloned and included in this Docker development environment by running `build_image.sh`.
+The following sections explain how to install [Installing Docker Engine on Ubuntu](#installing-docker-engine-on-ubuntu) and [Linux post-installation steps for Docker Engine](#linux-post-installion-steps-for-docker-engine) for the Docker Engine and setup [Docker Cuda Setup](#docker-cuda-setup) for the Docker CUDA Orin Series.

 ## Installing Docker Engine on Ubuntu

-For more information, visit the [dockerdocs](https://docs.docker.com/engine/install/ubuntu/).
+The following instructions are abstracted and summarized, please visit [dockerdocs](https://docs.docker.com/engine/install/ubuntu/) for more information.

 Install using the **apt** repository: